 Best Practices for Simulive Webinars

 I’ve been at this for a long time, and in that time I’ve learned what works and what does not, and that includes using Simulive.
-If you’re hoping to have more success and fewer missteps, here are my best practices or using Simulive webinars.
+If you’re hoping to have more success and fewer missteps, here are my best practices for using simulated live webinars.

 - Make it feel real.
 When recording, try to go through the entire presentation in one go instead of recording in sections because this makes the presentation feel more real and natural.
 Remember that you want this to feel like it’s live so it’s fine to have some “umms” and “uhhs.”